dearhive/dearflip-react/README.md

-# DFlip React Integration
+# DearFlip React Integration

-This project demonstrates how to integrate the [dFlip PDF Flipbook](https://dearflip.com/) library with React. dFlip is a powerful HTML5 flipbook library that creates beautiful, interactive 3D flipbooks to display PDFs and images.
+This project demonstrates how to integrate the [DearFlip PDF Flipbook](https://dearflip.com/) library with React.
+DearFlip is a powerful HTML5 flipbook library that creates beautiful, interactive 3D flipbooks to display PDFs and images.

 ## Overview

-The implementation provides a React component wrapper around the dFlip library, making it easy to embed an interactive PDF viewer in your React applications.
+The implementation provides a React component wrapper around the DearFlip library, making it easy to embed an interactive PDF viewer in your React applications.
 The solution handles:

 - Dynamic script and style loading
 - React component lifecycle integration